 How did you get into care?

-What other training and qualifications do you have?
+What training and qualifications have you got?

 What is the biggest challenge in your role?